DLR-RM/RAFCON/doc/tutorials.rst

    ">0".
 Click on the state to open it in the State Editor and open the "Logical Linkage" widget on the bottom.
 In the upper half of this widget, you can edit the state's outcomes.
-Create an additional outcome by clicking on "Add" or using +A if the outcomes list has the focus.
+Create an additional outcome by clicking on "Add" or using Ctrl+A if the outcomes list has the focus.
 Then name the new outcomes (by clicking on the name in the name column).
 Also the container state needs an outcome, name it "the end".